 No matter which topic: Equality, climate crisis, meat alternatives, green energy, tolerance, minority rights, things they don’t understand, whatever.
 The haters will find it and set their laughing LOL Emoji under every serious, not funny post to show their simple-minded disrespect.
 Thousands of likes and hearts and some ten or twenty haters laughing at it.
 And they are getting the same attention by Facebook like all the other thousands likes and hearts.
 I am so tired of seeing this.
 It makes Facebook one of the most negative networks.
 That’s why I made this little Jpeg.
 I post it as a comment wherever I see this dumb Facebook reaction emphasis.

 I don’t think Facebook will change this reaction summary of three Emojis of same size to a more realistic and balanced illustration in the near future, but the solution is dead simple.
-Instead of Likes, use more Heart and Wow reactions on posts and comments.
+Instead of Likes, use more of both Heart reactions on posts and comments.
 As often as possible.
 That’s it.

-Only a few people need to join to make it work.
+Only a few people need to join to make it work and the haters can’t do anything against it.
 Let’s go and silence the haters.
 Make Facebook positive again.
-Right click or tap and hold the Jpeg to save and share it :)
+Right click or tap and hold the image to save and share. :)

 Some posts don’t allow images in comments.
-In that case I comment a short URL to this blog post like this: “Tired of these haters with their LOL emojis? http://15.re/fb“.
+In that case you can use the Giphy Gif (see the Dec 2022 update below) or comment a short URL to this blog post like this: “Tired of these haters with their LOL emojis? http://15.re/fb“.
 This will also show a preview of the image.

 Here is my public Facebook post, if you’d like to share it directly.